 This has been the secret to success.
 Our commitment to industrial property has not changed.
 We believe a portfolio that performs is more important than growth.

 We keep debt below 40% of property values.
-And we distribute between 80% to 90% of Funds From Operations and 95% to 100% of Adjusted Funds From Operations as dividends.
+And we distribute between 90% to 100% of Adjusted Funds From Operations (AFFO) on a rolling three-year historic average basis.

 The board currently has five directors, four of whom are independent directors and non-one executive director.
 All directors are appointed by shareholders at PFI’s annual meeting.